TheKenetics/TargetableCamerasAndLights2.8/README.md

 or
 Light > Add Target to Selected Lights

-A target empty will be created and all selected cameras/lights will target it.
+A target empty will be created at the 3D Cursor and all selected cameras/lights will target it.